 Aaron: Yeah.
 I didn't know that.

 Conversations like this happen in Dual Language classrooms—interesting duo language combinations made by children with differing Spanish and English proficiency levels.
 Leo has recently arrived from Mexico and speaks solely in Spanish.
-Lilly and Aaron are native English speakers with some familiarity with Spanish; both seem to have strong Spanish vocabulary knowledge.
-Despite their marked differences in the oral language proficiencies, all three are currently reading within a level 12-14 instructional range.
+Lilly and Aaron are native English speakers with strong Spanish vocabulary knowledge.
+Despite their marked differences in oral language proficiencies, all three read within a level 12-14 instructional range.

 Accommodating their diverse language strengths during our Guiding Reading time is a challenge.
 As a Reading Recovery / Descubriendo La Lectura Teacher, I often look to the works of Marie Clay for guidance.